Honey badger facts, pictures and in-depth information: discover an infamous African animal with a reputation for toughness and tenacity.

 Honey badgers are around the same weight as the jackal species with which they share part of their range.

-Where Does The Honey Badger Live?
+Where IS The Honey Badger Found?

 The honey badger is extremely adaptable, and is able to live in a wide range of habitats, including rainforests, savannas, grasslands and deserts.